awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

 + [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)
 + [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md) **Note**
-Modify the primary DB instance to control whether auto minor version upgrade is enabled for the entire DB cluster\.
+Modify the writer DB instance to control whether auto minor version upgrade is enabled for the entire DB cluster\.
 + [Restoring a DB cluster from a snapshot](USER_RestoreFromSnapshot.md) **Note**
 When you restore a DB cluster from a snapshot, you can control whether auto minor version upgrade is enabled for the DB cluster only when you use the console\.